LKendrick10/intro-to-git-test/README.md

 # intro-to-git-test
-A test repo for the intro to git development
+A test repo for the intro to git development test